Abkhazia–Nauru relations

-Abkhazia–Nauru relations refers to the bilateral foreign relations between the Republic of Abkhazia and Nauru.
-Relations were established between the states on 14 December 2009, in the aftermath of the 2008 Russo-Georgian War, which saw Abkhazia gain partial international recognition.
+Bilateral foreign relations were established between the Republic of Abkhazia and Nauru on 14 December 2009, in the aftermath of the 2008 Russo-Georgian War, which saw Abkhazia gain partial international recognition.

 Recognition and diplomatic relations

 Nauru became the fourth United Nations member to recognize and establish diplomatic relations with Abkhazia as an independent state on 15 December 2009.
 On 15 December 2009 a recognition agreement between the Minister of Foreign Affairs of Abkhazia, Sergei Shamba, and the Minister of Trade and Foreign Affairs of Nauru, Kieren Keke was signed.

+Former President Sprent Dabwido claimed Nauru's recognition of Abkhazia was because the people "really need independence".
+On the other hand, observer Dr. Malakai Koloamatangi said that he believed Nauru recognised Abkhazia in order to gain financial support from Russia.